Iterated Vector Fields and Conservatism, with Applications to Federated Learning: Convergence Rates in Federated Learning

-where $x^*$ is the unique minimizer of $\hat{f}$.
-Hence, \fedavg with $k > 1$ yields an exponential improvement in convergence (with respect to $k$), but may not converge to the minimizer $x^*$ of $\hat{f}$.
-Quantifying the discrepancy between $x_s^*$ and $x^*$ remains an open problem, though an upper bound (with matching worst-case lower bound) was given for strongly convex quadratic functions in \cite{charles2021convergence}.
+When $k = 1$, \cref{thm:fedavg_convergence_sc} recovers the convergence rate of gradient descent on $f_{avg}$.
+Hence, \fedavg with $k > 1$ yields an exponential improvement in convergence (with respect to $k$), but may not converge to the minimizer $x^*$ of $f_{avg}$.
+To understand this discrepancy, one could analyze $\|x_s^* - x^*\|$.
+A tight upper bound was given for strongly convex quadratic functions by \citet[Lemma 5]{charles2021convergence}.
+A bound in the general strongly convex setting (not assuming $k$-conservatism) was given by \citet[Theorem 2.14]{malinovskiy2020local}, though whether this bound can be improved under \cref{assm:client_conservative} is an open question.